-Do you have positive self-talk?
+Do you know how to stop negative self-talk?
 C’mon, you know what I mean!
 Some of the things we tell ourselves are not kind.

 Let me jog your memory.
-Perhaps you may have said something to yourself like the following: “You look so fat,” “No one loves you,” “You’re not pretty,” or “You are so stupid.”
-It’s that self-talk you do daily that no one knows about.
+Here are some negative self-talk examples: “You look so fat,” “No one loves you,” “You’re not pretty,” “You are so dumb,” or “No one cares about you.”
+It’s that negative self-talk you do daily that no one knows about.
 Your dirty little secret.

 Last I checked, trashing other people never made them change.
 So why would trashing ourselves improve our behavior?
 Terrible logic, in my opinion.

-And that is my point.
-This is not logic at all.
+And that is my point…this is not logical at all.
 It’s emotional.

 Perhaps it was your parents who didn’t have time for you, a sibling who hated you, or the kids at school who said cruel things without thought.
 I’m guessing it made it worse if what they said was somewhat true about you.
 In fact, you were a bit pudgy, your sibling didn’t always like you, you weren’t an “A” student, or you weren’t amazing at sports.